-Once the activity has begun, an Actual Start of Works Notice efor an activity on a permit street (i.e. streets that are category 0, 1, 2 and traffic sensitive) must be given by 16:3010.00 am the next working day.
+Once the activity has begun, an Actual Start of Works Notice for an activity on a main road (6.10.1) (i.e. streets that are category 0, 1, 2 and traffic sensitive) should be given by 10.00 am the next working day.
 For an immediate activity, the permit application will be taken as the Actual Start of Works Notice as it is normally sent after the activity has commenced but must be sent within 2 hours, and in this case the status should always be "In Progress".